 A vast natural resource base has enabled J&K to develop land for cultivating major fruits.
 With varied agro-climatic conditions, the scope for horticulture is significantly high in J&K. Food processing and agro-based industries (excluding conventional grinding and extraction units) thrive in the UT.
 J&K has an ideal climate for floriculture and an enormous assortment of flora and fauna.
 J&K has Asia’s largest tulip garden.

 J&K’s handicrafts are world famous and the traditional handicraft industry has emerged as a large industry.
-Due to its large employment base and exports potential, the industry has been receiving priority attention of the government.
-The state is also famous for its small-scale and cottage industries such as carpet weaving, silks, shawls, basketry, pottery, copper and silverware, papier-mâché and walnut wood.
+Due to its large employment base and export potential, the industry has been receiving priority attention of the government.
+The UT is also famous for its small-scale and cottage industries such as carpet weaving, silks, shawls, basketry, pottery, copper and silverware, papier-mâché, and walnut wood.
 The cottage handicrafts industry provides direct and gainful employment to around 340,000 artisans.

-The following are some of the major initiatives taken by the government to promote Jammu & Kashmir as an investment destination:
+The following are some of the major initiatives taken by the Government to promote Jammu & Kashmir as an investment destination:

 Note: P - Provisional, T - Target, MT - Million Tonnes, * Including Ladakh Union Territory

 Cabinet Committee on Economic Affairs approved the proposal of Department for Promotion of Industry and Internal Trade for Central Sector Scheme for Industrial Development of Jammu & Kashmir, for a total outlay of Rs.
 28,400 crore (US$ 3.88 billion) upto 2037.